alexandrebouchard/westrun/README.md

 The main task to send an experiment is to create a *template*.
 A template is simply a script in which you can add special macros that are resolved into a cross product.

 ``cd -`` back to you experiments repository.
-You can create an example of a draft template by typing ``wrun-create-draft -templateInit java``.
+You can create an example of a draft template by typing ``wrun-template-draft``.
 This will create a draft execution in the folder ``templates``.
 You can rename this file  See the remaining instructions and configurations in this file.

+Finally, launch your experiment by typing ``wrun-launch -description [Short description] -templateFile [template file]`` from the experiments repository (or subdir of).